d3jawu/kythera/README.md

-# KytheraScript
+# Kythera

-Kythera as a subset of JavaScript
+A compact programming language with first-class types that compiles to JavaScript.